Select on the bottom-left corner of the TeleConsole screen to access the TeleConsole settings.

 - Call Forwarding: Call forwarding is useful when you need to step away from your computer and want to be accessible on a different number.
 It can also help when your computer is having network issues and you can temporarily forward your calls to a mobile or landline number.

-To start forwarding, click the FORWARD INCOMING CALLS button, enter the number where you want to forward your calls to, and click FORWARD.
-Do the same to stop forwarding, but delete the existing forwarding number (leave the field empty.)
+Select FORWARD INCOMING CALLS to start forwarding, enter the number where you want to forward your calls to, and click FORWARD.
+A red banner will appear at the top of the screen to remind you that forwarding is active.

 - Default SMS Number: If you have more than one business SMS number associated with your TeleConsole account select the default one to send SMS/MMS messages from (all your SMS numbers will be available for selection regardless of the active or inactive SMS text channels in the next setting.)